 - Origins Available:

 The surname Kerstein was first found in Austria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.

 Early History of the Kerstein family

-Another 244 words (17 lines of text) covering the year 1819 is included under the topic Early Kerstein History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kerstein research.
+Another 107 words (8 lines of text) covering the year 1819 is included under the topic Early Kerstein History in all our PDF Extended History products and printed products wherever possible.

 Kerstein Spelling Variations

 Spelling variations of this family name include: Karstens, Karsten, Carsten, Carstens, Kersten, Kaersten, Kaerstens, Kerstens, Kirsten, Kirstens, Karst (short form), Kerst, Karsthens, Karsthen, Carsthen, Carsthens, Kersthen, Kaersthen, Kaersthens, Kersthens, Kirsthen, Kirsthens, Karsth (short form), Kersth and many more.

 Early Notables of the Kerstein family (pre 1700)